HinaChoudhry/Pawfect-Pets/TESTING.md

     * Added “<int:review.id>” to the delete url path.

 - Edit and delete buttons were made for users to be able to delete and edit only their own reviews but the if statement written was hiding them for all users
-    * Resolved by adding “userprofile” to the end of review.user  = review.user
+    * Resolved by adding “userprofile” to the end of 'review.user  = review.user'

 - When creating the blog template to post blogs, “blogpost” in the add_blog_post function in views.py was undefined